-Since it was established in 1960, the Wills Eye Retina Service has been instrumental in training almost 200 retinal fellows in the diagnosis and management of retinal and vitreous diseases.
-These past fellows are now in practice in all parts of the United States and Canada, as well as in Puerto Rico, South America, Europe, Asia, and the Middle East.
+Since it was established in 1960, the Wills Eye Retina Service is the oldest vitreoretinal surgery fellowship in the United States and has been instrumental in training almost 200 retinal fellows in the diagnosis and management of retinal and vitreous diseases.
+The chief goal of the Fellowship is to develop excellence in the medical and surgical care of the retina and vitreous, foster academic research, and develop future leaders in the field of vitreoretinal surgery.
+Former fellows are program directors, tenured professors, academic researchers and thought leaders.
+They are in practice in all parts of the United States and Canada, as well as in Puerto Rico, South America, Europe, Asia, and the Middle East.

-In order to apply for the fellowship, please go to www.sfmatch.org.
-The SF Match application process opens on June 1, 2018.
+The Wills Retina Fellowship is accredited by the Association of University Professors of Ophthalmology (AUPO) and meets guidelines set forth by the AUPO fellowship compliance committee.
+In order to apply, please go to www.sfmatch.org.
+The SF Match application process opens on June 3, 2019.
 All applicants are encouraged to submit a completed application as early as possible.
-New applications will not be accepted after August 17, 2018.
-The 2018 Fellowship interview process will consist of a dinner, Friday, October 19, 2018 with interviews held on Saturday, October 20, 2018.
+Applications will not be accepted after August 17, 2019.
+The 2019 fellowship interview process will consist of a dinner on Friday, October 25, 2019 with interviews on Saturday, October 26, 2019.
 Commitments to both dates are mandatory.

-Once the central application has been submitted, additional document requirements listed below are to be sent to Wills Eye Hospital to complete the application process.
+Once the central application has been submitted, additional document requirements listed below should be sent to Wills Eye Hospital to complete the application process.
 These items can either be mailed or emailed to the Fellowship Coordinator.

 - Medical School Transcript